 Photographer: Jim Kindraka; used by permission.

 Dick Karnes shows that modeling an electrified system in S-scale is quite doable.
 The electric steeplecab was sold undecorated by Hoquat Hobbies.
 It was a craftsman kit, with several of the key components needing to be provided by the modeler.
 Dick used an old Walthers O-scale "short" pantograph, S Scale Loco & Supply Reading tender truck sideframes, an Athearn HO-scale SW-9 powered chassis, and Kadee HO-scale couplers.
 Many extra details were added.

 Photographer: Dick Karnes; used by permission.

 Mike Marmer's "S Helper Field" baseball field is beautiful in this night scene.
-Since these fields were usually place near railroad track due to their low cost, Mike's tracks passing right by the field is very realistic.
+Since these fields were usually placed near railroad track due to their low cost, Mike's tracks passing right by the field is very realistic.

 Photographer: Mike Marmer; used by permission.

 The NASG booth at the 2014 World's Greatest Hobby show in Novi, Michigan.
 The NASG has a booth at several large shows throughout the year.
 In addition to literature, membership applications, and other free hand-outs, the booth will also display a collection of current S-scale equipment on the market.
-Knowledgable staff will man the booth and be glad to answer any questions about the NASG itself, and/or S-scale in general.
+Knowledgeable staff will man the booth and be glad to answer any questions about the NASG itself, and/or S-scale in general.

-Photographer: Bill Winans; used by permission.
+Photographer: Don Miholovich; used by permission.

-Photographer: Edwin Kirstatter; used by permission.
+Photographer: Gaylord Gill; used by permission.

 Photographer: Bill Lane; used by permission.